coopengo/coog-admin/doc/command.md

 and OLAP cubes : `./bi import`

 /!\ You have to add your datawarehouse connection to the server.
-Follow this
+Follow these
-step:
+steps:
  - Connect to your server within your browser : `ip:port`
  - Connect as an admin login : `admin`, password : `password`
  - Wait, then click on `manage datasource`